 It’s really important for you to communicate why you’re bringing the entire company together.
 Make sure that you announce the purpose of the meeting so that everyone can come feeling prepared, ready to participate, and confident in the questions they want to ask.

 Make sure to choose a meeting template or format to follow so that you keep the discussion on track and focused.
 Using a staff meeting agenda is a great way to make sure that you stick to the main agenda items and the time that is allocated to each topic.
 With so many people in the room, it’s easy to get off track.

 3 Ask staff to populate the meeting agenda

-Ask your team members to populate the staff meeting agenda with items that they feel would be important to include.
+Ask your team members to populate the company meeting agenda with items that they feel would be important to include.
 This promotes collaboration and gives everyone a chance to offer their input and insights.

 4 Record discussion items, decisions, and action items

 Before the meeting, assign someone to take meeting minutes so that you can record all of the key discussion items, any major decisions, and action items with due dates and the person who has been assigned.
 This serves as a historical record of the discussion that can be referenced in the future or for those who were unable to attend.